Himalayan Yoga Academy

 Prasannaatmendriyah-manahswasthaitya-bhidhiyate!!

-The Ayurvedic definition of health is that state in which the structure and function of a particular individual is operating optimally and the individual is in a state of physical, mental, and spiritual equilibrium.
+The Ayurvedic definition of health is that state in which the structure and function of a particular individual are operating optimally and the individual is in a state of physical, mental, and spiritual equilibrium.

 Disease manifests as the opposite of some or all of the criteria for health listed above.
-It is a state of dysequilibrium of the doshas, dhatus, agnis, and malas; The individual is out of harmony both internally and with relation to the environment and experiences unpleasant sensations and misery in some form (duhkya).
+It is a state of dysequilibrium of the doshas, dhatus, agnis, and malas.
+The individual is out of harmony both internally and with relation to the environment and experiences unpleasant sensations and misery in some form (duhkya).

 How is health defined in Yoga and where is it defined?

 Health is discussed in different ways in the field of Yoga.
 The Yogasutra of Patanjali presents optimum health as a state of mind that is alert and in peace at the same time.
-This state is termed as cittavrttinirodha, the very definition of Yoga.
+This state is termed cittavrttinirodha, the very definition of Yoga.
 So from one perspective health may be defined to achieve and refrain in a state of Yoga where the mind is able to achieve its full potential and at the same time be relaxed.

 Characteristics of a healthy person

-How to stay healthy:
+How to stay healthy

-Maintaining health :
+Maintaining health

-An important way to maintain your personal health is to have a healthy diet.
+An important way to maintain your health is to have a healthy diet.
 A healthy diet includes a variety of plant-based and animal-based foods that provide nutrients to your body.
 Such nutrients give you energy and keep your body running.
 Nutrients help build and strengthen bones, muscles, and tendons and also regulate body processes (i.e. blood pressure).
 The food guide pyramid is a pyramid-shaped guide of healthy foods divided into sections.
 Each section shows the recommended intake for each food group (i.e. Protein, Fat, Carbohydrates, and Sugars).
-Making healthy food choices is important because it can lower your risk of heart disease, developing some types of cancer, and it will contribute to maintaining a healthy weight.
+Making healthy food choices is important because it can lower your risk of heart disease, and developing some types of cancer, and it will contribute to maintaining a healthy weight.

 Physical exercise enhances or maintains physical fitness and overall health and wellness.
 It strengthens muscles and improves the cardiovascular system.